 Before beginning your Houston general construction project, you will need a site plan.
 This plan is essentially a plan to follow during construction.
 Site plans include a lot of information that affects your construction project.
 Site plans also help during the design process.
 For example, they help ensure your commercial building suits the property and surroundings.
-Therefore, ensure you choose a Houston general contractor with experience to handle your site analysis and plan.
+Therefore, ensure you choose a Houston general contractor with the experience to handle your site analysis and plan.
 This will help you get the best outcomes for your construction project.

 What is Houston General Construction Site Planning?